facile-it/rabbitmq-consumer/README.md

 >> This is the internal prefix that the application will use to configure queues.

 > `reconnections = 0`
->> By default the consumer will try to reconnect automatically indefinitely (default 0 value), change this value to limit reconnection retries
+>> By default the consumer will try to reconnect to AMQP server automatically and indefinitely (default 0 value), change this value to limit reconnection retries.

 ### [[rabbit.queues]] section
 This section (a TOML array) defines all queues and consumers.